Monastery of Santa María del Parral: Art works

 There are some works of art in the monastery, for example a 16th-century retable in Renaissance style.
 However, it is perhaps better known for its association with works that have been removed.

 Following the closure of the monastery in the 1830s, some of its works of art were moved to Madrid where they were stored in a monastery at Atocha.

 In the 1870s they were moved again to the Royal Gallery of El Prado in Madrid, where they were stored with little further research, although one painting, the Fountain of Life, also known as the Fountain of Grace, attracted particular interest.
 Greater investigation took place between 2000 and 2003.

 The Fountain of Grace

-The Fountain of Grace (The Triumph of the Church over the Synagogue), has attracted interest because of its presumed connection to the artist Jan van Eyck.
-Listed in the Convent's Libero de Bercero (Vellum Book) as a gift of the King in 1454, it uses the same symbolic language and constructional forms as part of The Mystic Lamb polyptych in St Bavo's Cathedral, Ghent, Belgium.
+The painting The Fountain of Grace (The Triumph of the Church over the Synagogue), has attracted interest because of its presumed connection to the artist Jan van Eyck.
+It is recorded in the monastery's cartulary as a gift from its founder Henry IV of Castile in 1454.
+It uses the same symbolic language and constructional forms as part of The Mystic Lamb polyptych in St Bavo's Cathedral, Ghent, Belgium.

 Theories regarding its attribution have included the idea that it was rushed copy of a lost original, originally commissioned by Pope Eugene IV for a chapel in Brussels, possibly undertaken by Jan van Eyck during a diplomatic mission he undertook to the Iberian Peninsula in the 1430s.

+There are good reasons for thinking that it was intended for a Spanish client, but current thinking is that is not by Van Eyck, but is from his workshop.